Rule Change: Completed

-This rule change request from AEMO seeks broad changes to the Reliability and Emergency Reserve Trader (RERT).
-The RERT is a type of strategic reserve that allows AEMO to pay a premium for additional capacity to be on stand-by in case of emergencies when the demand and supply balance is tight.
+The RERT is a last resort mechanism that allows AEMO to pay a premium for additional capacity to be on stand-by in case of emergencies when the demand and supply balance is tight.

 The AEMC held a public workshop for stakeholders on Monday 12 November 2018 in Sydney.